mikewest/internetdrafts/a-rose-by-any-other-name/draft.md

 --- abstract

-This document updates RFC6761 with the goal of ensuring that `localhost` can be safely relied upon as a name for the local host's loopback interface.
+This document updates the treatment of the special-use domain name `localhost` as specified in RFC6761, Section 6.3, with the goal of ensuring that it can be safely relied upon as a name for the local host's loopback interface.
 To that end, stub resolvers are required to resolve localhost names to loopback addresses.
 Recursive DNS servers are required to return `NXDOMAIN` when queried